 5.5 The idea of a figuration is a helpful and a powerful thinking tool, even while recognising operational issues in pinning down exactly where the boundaries of a figuration lie and the cut-off points in terms of membership.
 Elias’s approach is to work at sufficiently small-scale as to be able to isolate boundaries and memberships, in the context of the discussion here concerning the established and outsiders figuration.
 In particular, the emphasis on groups locked into an unfolding relationship around dynamics set in motion by power disparities and the control over resources is particularly helpful.
 So too is his twin recognition that there will be changes in power disparities over time and that for a former established group this will involve sometimes considerable timelags in fully grasping their changed position within social hierarchies.

-5.6 The discussion here has taken an example, if not at random then with no particular analytical motivation in mind, regarding murder in South Africa and used this as a pivot point for some broad thinking about Elias’s famework of ideas, in particular regarding the established-outsider relation, figurations, and ratios of power.
+5.6 The discussion here has taken the example of murder in South Africa and used this as a pivot point for some thinking about Elias’s famework of ideas and their utility or otherwise, in particular regarding the established-outsider relation, figurations, and ratios of power.
 Elias’s work provides useful ideas for thinking through events and the social structures and social processes these are embedded in.
 Depending on a particular research investigation, it may need additions or perhaps subtractions.
 However, this is a point that Elias himself makes, that times, places and persons all make a difference, and the specificities of particular circumstances and situations are important and need to be fully taken into account.